sorenisanerd/gotty/README.md

 bind-key C-t new-window "gotty tmux attach -t `tmux display -p '#S'`"
 ```

+### Signal Notify

+GoTTY have registered `SIGINT`, `SIGTERM` and `SIGUSR1` signal.

+* `SIGINT`, `SIGTERM`: will terminate process or terminate it gracefully.
+* `SIGUSR1`: logging current connection number if activated number is not 0, or will send `SIGINT` signal.
+Especially useful in releasing resource according to your requirement.

 ## Playing with Docker

 When you want to create a jailed environment for each client, you can use Docker containers like following: